Unified meetings apps

 The user type is not included in the getParticipantRole API.

-The following list details the different user types along with their accessibility and performance:
+The following list details the various user types along with their accessibility and performance:

-In-tenant: In-tenant users belong to the organization and have credentials in Azure Active Directory (AAD) for the tenant.
-They are usually full-time, onsite, or remote employees.
+In-tenant: In-tenant users belong to the organization and have credentials in Microsoft Azure Active Directory (Azure AD) for the tenant.
+They're full-time, onsite, or remote employees.
 An in-tenant user can be an organizer, presenter, or attendee.

 Guest: A guest is a participant from another organization invited to access Teams or other resources in the organization's tenant.
-Guests are added to the organization’s AAD and have same Teams capabilities as a native team member with access to team chats, meetings, and files.
-A guest user can be an organizer, presenter, or attendee.
+Guests are added to the organization’s Azure AD and have same Teams capabilities as a native team member.
+They have access to team chats, meetings, and files.
+A guest can be an organizer, presenter, or attendee.
 For more information, see guest access in Teams.

 Your Teams users can add apps when they host meetings or chats with other organizations.
 The users can use apps shared by external users when your users join meetings or chats hosted by other organizations.
 The data policies of the hosting user's organization, as well as the data sharing practices of the third-party apps shared by that user's organization, will be in effect.

-Anonymous: Anonymous users do not have an AAD identity and are not federated with a tenant.
-The anonymous participants are like external users, but their identity is not projected in the meeting.
-Anonymous users are not able to access apps in a meeting window.
-An anonymous user cannot be an organizer but can be a presenter or attendee.
+Anonymous: Anonymous users don't have an Azure AD identity and aren't federated with a tenant.
+The anonymous participants are like external users, but their identity isn't shown in the meeting.
+Anonymous users can't access apps in a meeting window and meeting stage.
+An anonymous user can't be an organizer but can be a presenter or attendee.

 Anonymous users inherit the global default user-level app permission policy.
 For more information, see manage Apps.

-The following table provides the user types and what features each user can access:
+The following table provides the user types and lists the features that each user can access in scheduled meetings: